Code of Conduct

 - NASP reserves the right, in its sole discretion, to change, modify or otherwise amend this Code of Conduct at any time.
 Such modification shall become effective immediately upon the posting thereof.

-- If you do not agree with this Code of Conduct, or any future revisions thereof, your sole recourse is to immediately stop all use of the NASP Communities.
+- If you do not agree with this Code of Conduct, or any future revisions thereof, your sole recourse is to stop using the NASP Communities.
+Any member may express concerns regarding the Code of Conduct by contacting firstname.lastname@example.org.